Jack Spurlock, Prodigal: Plot

-As described in a film magazine, Jack Spurlock (Walsh) is expelled from Harvard because of his many wild exploits around Boston.
+As described in a film magazine, Jack Spurlock is expelled from Harvard because of his many wild exploits around Boston.
 He capped the climax of these wild times when he returned to the dormitories one night after a hot time at the cabarets in Boston with a bear.
 All would have been well and the incident would have passed off as a joke, had not the animal insisted upon slapping one of the professors.
 So out Jack went.
-Jack's father (Mason) is a wealthy business man and owner of a chain of grocery stores.
+Jack's father is a wealthy business man and owner of a chain of grocery stores.
 When Jack announces that he has been expelled from college, his father decides to put him to work.

 Jack is sent to the branch to assist in the purchasing department.
 At that time the Spurlock stores had a surplus quantity of onions, and Jack not being acquainted with this condition in the onion stock orders 150 more car loads.
 This brings on a strike among the Spurlock employees.
 Jack joins the strikers and when it is settled he finds himself out of a job and his father with 150 car loads of onions on his hands.
 Jack then tries his hand at a waiter's job in a silent restaurant.
 Too lively for the job, he is fired and goes to work as a physical culture demonstrator.
-He meets Col. Jackson (Vivian), who has perfected a "cure all" remedy, the chief ingredient of which is the onion.
+He meets Col. Jackson, who has perfected a "cure all" remedy, the chief ingredient of which is the onion.
 Jack arranges for the disposed of his father's surplus stock of onions and is placed in the good graces of the family.